dotnet/roslyn/docs/features/refout.md

 3. For the CoreFX scenario, ref assembly source code is used as input, `EmitMetadataOnly` is set to `true`, and `IncludePrivateMembers` is set to `false`.
 4. For the MSBuild scenario, `EmitMetadataOnly` is left to `false`, a `metadataPeStream` is passed in and `IncludePrivateMembers` is set to `false`.

+## MSBuild

+* `ProduceReferenceAssembly` (boolean) controls whether to create the item passed to the compiler task (and thus pass /refout:).
+It requires opt-in.
+It is recommended that `Deterministic` be set, for best result.
+*	`CompileUsingReferenceAssemblies` (boolean) avoids using ref assemblies even if your references produce them.
+This is unset by default and only ever checked against false.
+It’s only there to provide an emergency escape hatch—a customer who hits a bug can set it to false and avoid the new codepaths.

 ## Future
 As mentioned above, there may be further refinements after C# 7.1:
 - Further reduce the metadata in ref assemblies produced by `/refout`, to match those produced by `/refonly`.